132magnet/GameCheatTemplate/README.md

 This template is designed for creating game cheats or trainers that interface with a game's memory.
 It is structured into three scripts:

 1. **Program.cs**: Initializes the application and manages the overlay rendering.
-2. **Funktions.cs**: Contains utility functions for memory manipulation.
+2. **MemoryUtils.cs**: Contains utility functions for memory manipulation.
-3. **LogicAndRender.cs**: Manages cheat logic and user interface rendering.
+3. **CheatLogic.cs**: Manages cheat logic and user interface rendering.

 By following this guide, even beginners can get started with using and customizing the template.